Jeevithaa2006/OIBSIP/DataAnalytics-L2-Unveiling the AndroidApp Market/README.md

 This project demonstrates how Python, data analysis, and visualisation techniques can be used to analyse the Google Play Store and understand app performance and user feedback.

-## Screenshots

-Relevant graphs and outputs are included in the `Screenshots` folder.

 ## Author

 **Jeevitha**